FernandoBeltrann/FSND/FSND_pojects/projects/02_trivia_api/starter/backend/README.md

 - Returns: JSON object with a list of questions for the specified category.

 #### POST `/quizzes`
-- Fetches a question for the quiz, excluding previously asked questions.
+- Fetches a questions for the quiz, excluding previously asked questions.
 - Request Arguments: None
 - Request Body: JSON object including the quiz category and an array of previous question IDs.
 - Returns: JSON object with a question that has not been asked before in the quiz.